When Cheap Labour Disappears

 1.1 Affordable Goods and Cost Savings

 The primary benefit of cheap labor for Western economies has been the significant reduction in the cost of consumer goods.
 Products ranging from electronics and apparel to household items and toys became more affordable due to lower production costs in countries with advantageous wages.
 This phenomenon effectively increased the purchasing power of Western consumers, allowing for higher consumption levels and access to a wider variety of goods (World Bank, 2020).
-According to a report by the McKinsey Global Institute (2019), global value chains, often leveraging low-cost labor, have been a significant driver of economic growth and efficiency, contributing to lower inflation and higher productivity in advanced economies.

 The cost savings achieved through offshore production have not only benefited consumers but also corporations, which have seen increased profit margins.
 These savings can then be reinvested into research and development, marketing, or returned to shareholders, further stimulating economic activity.
 The competitive pressure to reduce costs led to a continuous search for new frontiers of cheap labor, a process that characterized global economic trends for much of the late 20th and early 21st centuries.
 While labor cost differentials are a key factor, investment decisions also weigh political stability, regulatory environments, workforce skills, and infrastructure quality (World Bank, 2020).
 For example, efficient ports and reliable energy significantly impact overall production costs.
 Thus, while cheap labor has been a crucial enabler, its decline signals a shift in comparative advantage rather than the end of globalization, potentially favoring regions offering a mix of moderate labor costs, high skills, and robust infrastructure.